SCHOOL CALENDAR FAMILY LOGIN BLOG GIVING CONTACT US

 Phone: 781.729.3489 | 5 Lowell Avenue Winchester MA 01890 · RSS Feed · Log in

-Reinventing High School Biology: Skin Microbiomes from Acera School on Vimeo.
+Reinventing Life Sciences from Acera School on Vimeo.

 Short for “Science, Engineering, Esthetics, Design, and Storytelling,” SEEDS uses low-cost tools and materials to help students “find their voice” and tell their stories through creative making and design.
 Featuring curricula like “Hacking Toys” and “Choreography of Matter,” which merges circuitry, programming, and chemistry with activities like crafts, art, and cooking, SEEDS is emerging as an innovative gateway for increasing the number of girls in STEM.

 Welcome to SEEDS StudioLab! from Acera School on Vimeo.

 Tech Hub enables students to emerge as community-minded technologists able to solve problems to benefit the whole school.
 More a philosophy than a place, Tech Hub can start as simply a cart in a cafeteria with one student fired up to be a knowledgable, technically skillful community member.
 Concurrently developing emotional intelligence skills and a wide array of technological abilities, Tech Hub members model and spread an attitude of fearlessness at using STEM tools to solve real problems.

 Small children can understand big ideas, and computer science is no exception.
 Acera’s hands-on “Computers and Me” curriculum introduces early elementary students to computer science concepts, and is one example of many creative ways computational thinking and technical fluency can be developed throughout K-12 education, starting at age 5.
 Pilot-tested and ready to translate for adoption by public schools, these computer science learning approaches help students become facile and fearless.